dev-mdsohagmiya/translix/README.md

 ![Translix Logo](https://i.postimg.cc/pLQNvWVL/fulllogopng.png)

-# **Translix** - Seamless Text Translation Chrome Extension
+# **Translix** - Seamless AI Powered Text Translation Chrome Extension

-Translix is a powerful Chrome Extension that enables you to instantly translate selected text in any input box into your desired language with a simple shortcut key or long-press preview.
+Translix is a powerful AI powered Chrome Extension that enables you to instantly translate selected text in any input box into your desired language with a simple shortcut key or long-press preview.
 Communicate effortlessly across languages with ease and precision!

 ## Why Translix